 Hoffmann bromamide reaction is one of the most important reactions in organic chemistry, included in JEE syllabus.
 It is one of the major reactions for the synthesis of primary amines.
-Some FAQs related to Hoffmann bromamide reactions are:
+Some FAQs related to Hoffmann bromamide reactions are given below:

 When an amide is treated with bromine in an aqueous or ethanolic solution of sodium hydroxide, degradation of amide takes place leading to the formation of primary amine.
 This reaction involving degradation of amide and is popularly known as Hoffmann bromamide degradation reaction.
 The primary amine thus formed contains one carbon less than the number of carbon atoms in that amide.

-The general mechanism of Hoffmann bromamide reaction includes following steps:
+The general mechanism of Hoffmann bromamide reaction includes the following steps:

 - A strong base (usually an alkali) attacks the amide, this leads to deprotonation generating an anion.

 - This anion reacts with bromine to form N-bromoamide.
 This reaction can be seen as an α-substitution reaction.

 - Deprotonation of the bromoamide molecule to generate a bromoamide anion.